Kignof/JDR/Races/elf.md

 Although elves reach physical maturity at about the same age as humans, the elven understanding of adulthood goes beyond physical growth to encompass worldly experience.
 An elf typically claims adulthood and an adult name around the age of 100 and can live to be 750 years old.

 ### Alignment.
 Elves love freedom, variety, and self-expression, so they lean strongly towards the gentler aspects of chaos.
 They value and protect others' freedom as well as their own, and are good more often than not.
-Drow are an exception; their exile into the Underdark has made them vicious and dangerous.
-Drow are more often evil than not.

 ### Size.
 Elves range from under 5 to over 6 feet tall and have slender builds.
 Your size is Medium.